Ayms/torrent-live/README.md

 The IP addresses are stored in the 'spies.txt' file (["IP address1","IP address2",...,"IP addressN"]) and 'spies.p2p' which is compatible with usual clients blocklists.

-The method to detect, block and follow the spies is derived from the study "Monitoring and blocking the bittorrent monitoring spies", which is for now undisclosed, the abstract and the beginning of the study can be read here: [Monitoring and blocking the bittorrent monitoring spies](https://gist.github.com/Ayms/077b114a27450f773939)
+The method to detect, block and follow the spies is derived from the study "Monitoring and blocking the bittorrent monitoring spies", which is for now undisclosed, most of the study can be read here: [Monitoring and blocking the bittorrent monitoring spies](https://gist.github.com/Ayms/f2da9f860775ead2066e)

 The study does define the method and explain how to build/maintain a dynamic blocklist.